Conditions treated

 Our emergency team is made up of veterinarians, vet technicians and assistants, and support staff with rigorous training and experience in specialty medicine.
 The team works hand in hand to provide the comprehensive, compassionate care your pet needs and deserves.
 Because we’re a multidisciplinary hospital, the team can consult the expertise of other specialty departments, too.

-Dr. Arielle Camp is an emergency veterinary clinician whose special areas of interest are fluid therapy in critically ill animals, and trauma.
+Dr. Arielle Camp’s special areas of interest are fluid therapy in critically ill animals and trauma.

 Originally from Philadelphia, Dr. Camp enjoys biking, yoga and cooking.
 She and her husband have a dog named Frankie.